-1 Columns labeled "influent" show pollutant loads in water entering the stormwater collection system; those labeled "effluent" show the corresponding pollutant loads following treatment.
+Columns labeled "influent" show pollutant loads in water entering the stormwater collection system; those labeled "effluent" show the corresponding pollutant loads following treatment.

-The main corridor of the Action Alternative would include pervious vegetated landscaping along the roadway in many locations throughout the project footprint.
-Although the total area of landscaping is relatively small in the context of the overall footprint, introducing vegetation and decreasing the amount of impervious surface within the study area would help to increase rainfall interception and
+The Main Corridor of the Preferred Alternative would include pervious vegetated landscaping along the roadway in many locations throughout the project footprint.
+Although the total area of landscaping is relatively small in the context of the overall footprint, introducing vegetation and decreasing the amount of impervious surface within the study area would help to increase rainfall interception and could slightly reduce the volume of surface runoff discharged to the combined sewer.
+The roadway components of the Preferred Alternative would also divert a large amount of tributary area from the combined sewer system to the separated storm drain system (see Figure 11-2).
+Drainage from the roadway would constitute the major source of pollutant loads from the Preferred Alternative to Elliott Bay (see Table 11-2).

-The pedestrian and bicycle facilities included in the Action Alternative are considered NPGIS, and would contribute to an overall reduction of approximately 9.49 acres of PGIS under the Action Alternative, as shown in Table 11-1.
+The pedestrian and bicycle facilities included in the Preferred Alternative are considered NPGIS, and would contribute to an overall reduction of approximately 9.49 acres of PGIS under the Preferred Alternative, as shown in Table 11-1.
 This reduction in PGIS would reduce the overall pollutant load discharging to Elliott Bay from the project footprint compared to the 2017 existing conditions and No Action Alternative (see Table 11-2).